sguox002/leetcode/leetcode-all.md

 ->>

 ### union-find
+<<-1697.
+Checking existence of edge length limited paths
+given a graph with n nodes from 0 to n-1, and a list of edges with length. given a list of query of node i,j and limit distance, check if they are connected using edge <limit. sort the edge using length sort the query using length union find by the limit length in increasing order
+->>

 <<-1562	Find Latest Group of Size M    		39.0%	Medium
 given array of permutation of 1 to n. a binary string of length n. each element means change bit[i] to 1.